tastenwerk/ioco-pagedesigner/README.md

 # Installation

-To use inside nodejs:
+1. Quick standalone starting:

+    git clone git@github.com:tastenwerk/iopagedesigner.git

+copy over the /demo folder to a local or remote web server and run it.
+You will be provided with a demo marked up page which does not store but gives you the opportunity to play around with WebBits.

+2. Install with nodejs:

     npm install iopagedesigner

-To use in any other content management system:

-Checkout this folder and have a look at the `demo` folder.
-It contains an index.html file which should run out of the box and provide you with first steps how to integrate ioPageDesigner in your own CMS.
+# Integration

 Basically you won't need much more than the iokit.page-designer.min.js and it's according stylesheet.
+But: To get the ease of all the features of ioPageDesigner, you should copy over all the 3rdparty stuff (or adapt to your already build-in libraries).

 ## Requirements

-* jquery >= 1.7
+* jquery >= 1.8
-* jquery ui (draggable/droppable) >= 1.8
+* jquery ui (draggable/droppable) >= 1.10

 # Usage